konacurrents/SemanticMarkerAPI/README.md

 ![SemanticMarker API](SemanticMarkerAPI.png)

-Creating and Processing with Semantic Marker™️  System is through various APIs (Application Programer Interface).
-This repository includes code that makes web calls using the http protocol and the javascript language.
+Creating and Processing with the Semantic Marker™️  System is through various APIs (Application Programer Interface).
+This repository includes code that makes web calls using the <b>HTTP</b> protocol and various languages, such as javascript, c and objective-c.
 The following shows the interaction with the web services running at SemanticMarker.org.
 The code included is almost a 50-50 mix of html and javascript.
 As these are an HTTP API, other languages make calls on these same web API's.

 ## SMART - Semantic Marker Augmented Reality of Things